-Whether you’re a seasoned veteran or, like Evan, new to the world of Backyard BBQ, there is something to enjoy in this new video series.
-Watch the episode now, and read on for more insights and instructions on smoking your first pork butt.
+Whether you’re a seasoned veteran or new to the world of Backyard BBQ, read on for more insights and instructions on smoking a pork butt.

 Why Start with Pulled Pork?

-I have loved eating pulled pork for as long as I can remember.
+We’ve loved pulled pork for as long as we can remember.
 We grew up going to BBQ restaurants and the sandwich was a staple around our house as well.
-Smoking a pork butt, however, has always seemed like a mystical and unattainable task to me.
-To be honest, I thought that smoking anything would be difficult.
+Smoking a pork butt, however, has always seemed like a mystical and unattainable task.
+To be honest, we used to think that smoking anything would be difficult.

-Turns out I was wrong: Pork butts are actually one of the easiest things to smoke!
-They may take a lot of time, but it’s low effort and well worth it.
+Turns out that’s wrong: Pork butts are actually one of the easiest things to smoke!
+They may take a lot of time, but it takes very little effort and is well worth it.

-So, since I love pulled pork and it’s one of the hardest things to mess up, I decided that this would be my very first smoke.
+So, since we love pulled pork and it’s one of the hardest things to mess up, we decided that this would be a great choice for our first smoke.

-There are two different sets of materials I need to explain.
-First, the food ingredients and then my smoking equipment.
+There are two different sets of materials to explain.
+First, the food ingredients and then the smoking equipment.

 Food Ingredients are very basic:

 - Pork butt or Boston butt (they’re the same thing).
-I smoked one that was 9 pounds, which is a pretty large cut of meat.
+We smoked one that was 9 pounds, which is a pretty large cut of meat.